ECHOEProject/echoe/doc/documentation.md

 Textual units				`<ab>`{.xml} (anonymous block) as suggested by content
 							and/or scribal annotation; `<s>`{.xml} (sentence-like
-							segment) elements informed by factors of syntax, length, content, direct speech, and Bible verse; see further [above](#sentences).
+							segment) nodes informed by factors of syntax, length, content, direct speech, and Bible verse; see further [above](#sentences).